jonian/acestream-launcher/README.md

 ## Optional arguments
-    -h, --help            Show this help message and exit -p, --player PLAYER   The media player command to use (default: vlc) -e, --engine ENGINE   The engine command to use (default: acestreamengine --client-console)
+    -h, --help            Show this help message and exit -p, --player PLAYER   The media player command to use (default: mpv) -e, --engine ENGINE   The engine command to use (default: acestreamengine --client-console)

 ## Installation